Geoanalytics Consulting

 • Optimize the locations of parks, city services, libraries, and the delivery of governmental services.

-Technology—Decision Analyst utilizes state of the art Geographic Information Systems (GIS) that merges computer mapping software with our proprietary database capabilities.
+Technology—Decision Analyst utilizes state of the art Geographic Information Systems (GIS) that merge computer mapping software with our proprietary database capabilities.
 This allows for spatial relationships, patterns, and trends in data to be visualized through various layers of geographic variables.

 Decision Analyst “Difference”